Andalusian Terrier: Similar breeds

 Breeds similar in appearance to (but not the same as) the Ratonero Bodeguero Andaluz include the Jack Russell Terrier, the Parson Russell Terrier, and the Rat Terrier.
 Differences and similarities between the Terrier Brasileiro and the Japanese Terrier are detailed on the breed club's website.

-The breed has been compared with other ratting dog breeds that originated in Spain: Ratonero Murciano de Huerta and Ratonero Valenciano.
+The breed has been compared with other ratting dog breeds that originated in Spain: Ratonero Murciano de Huerta, Ratonero Valenciano and Ratonero Mallorqui.
 Their traits, intelligence, trainability, sociability, and behavior are all similar, but they differ only in size, color and conformation.
-None of these breeds is recognized by the Fédération Cynologique Internationale.
+None of these breeds are recognized by the Fédération Cynologique Internationale or the American Kennel Club.